voyzu/primer-react-bundle/readme.md

 ## Development

 This is a very simple webpack project.
+To build the bundle:
+- clone the repo
+- npm install
-To build the bundle clone the repo and run `webpack`, which will build to `/dist/primer-react-bundle.js`.
-Test your build by opening `test-internal.html` in a modern browser
+- run `webpack`, which will build to `/dist/primer-react-bundle.js`.
+- Test your build by opening `test-internal.html` in a modern browser

 ## Improvements